About this pest

 Cats have sensitive hearing and can hear tones up to 65kHz (humans hear up to 20kHz), including the ultrasonic calls of rodents.
 They have excellent night vision and need only 1/6th the illumination of a human to see objects in the dark.
 However, they do not readily distinguish colour.

 Cats seen smooching vegetation are usually scent marking using glands on the chin and the corners of the mouth.
 There is another scent gland near the anus and males also spray urine to mark territories.
 Droppings (called scats) are also used to mark territories.

-Major food items are rabbits, rats and mice, though birds are also frequently taken.
+Major food items, when hunting, are rabbits, rats and mice, though birds are also frequently taken.
 Lizards, possums, hares, fish, freshwater crayfish and a variety of insects and spiders are also eaten.

 Distribution in New Zealand

 How to manage cat populations

 Different approaches to managing cat populations are required, depending on whether feral or domestic cats are involved and the particular location and pest impacts.
 Contact your local DOC or Regional Council office for advice (see Next Steps).
 You might also be interested in the work being done to develop a national cat management strategy.